When it comes to keeping your fleet of vehicles rolling smoothly, preventive maintenance is the unsung hero.

 Types of Preventive Maintenance

-Preventive maintenance helps vehicles last longer and avoids expensive repairs.
+Preventive maintenance plans help vehicles last longer and avoid expensive repairs.
 There are different ways to do preventive maintenance.

 Time-based maintenance